csu-hmc/inverted-pendulum-sys-id-paper/README.rst

 - For the one link pendulum run optimizations with the known gains as the initial guess and decrease h to show how the gains converge to the known gains and h gets smaller.
+- I'd like to know if increasing the amount of data increases the likelihood of getting the correct answer, as I don't necessarily see that with random experiments.
+But that is anecdotal.

 Comparison
 ----------